-This lesson will give an overview of disorders of the muscular system by looking at:
+This lesson will give an overview of muscular system disorders by looking at:

-Have you've ever had something called a charley horse before?
+Have you ever had something called a charley horse?
 If you have, then you have experienced a muscle cramp or a spasm that doesn't immediately release.

-Muscular dystrophy is when skeletal muscles break down and become weakened.
+Muscular dystrophy is caused by a genetic disorder; skeletal muscles break down and become weakened.

-The wasting away of muscle tissue is called atrophy.
-Often time those who experience this disorder are people on bed rest due to an illness or injury.
-Muscles will start to waste away over time without use, but, if that person is off of bed rest or able to get up and start using their muscles again, they can actually reverse this disorder.
+Atrophy is the wasting away of muscle tissue, and is caused by lack of muscle use.
+Those who experience atrophy are often people on bedrest due to an illness or injury.
+Muscles will start to waste away over time without use; however, if that person is off of bed rest or able to get up and start using his or her muscles again, this can actually reverse the disorder.

-There are many different disorders of the muscular system, and can have a large range in the severity of a disorder like with a strain: a small tear is something that will heal, but a complete tear may permanently affect functionality.
-Some disorders are severe enough that they can cause death such as DMD or tetanus.
-On the other hand there are some disorders it is possible to make a complete recovery from like muscle atrophy or muscle spasms or cramps, which are related to a lack of potassium.
+There are many different disorders of the muscular system, with large ranges of severity.
+A strain can be a small tera that will heal, or it can be a complete tear that may permanently affect functionality.
+Some disorders are severe enough that they can cause death, such as DMD-Duchenne'smuscular dystrophy and tetanus.
+On the other hand, there are some disorders from which a complete recovery is possible, such as atrophy and muscle spasms or cramps.

 Keep up the learning and have a great day!

 Source: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR AMANDA SODERLIND

 The wasting away of muscle tissue leading to very weak muscles.